JustAGhosT/phoenixvc-idea-generator/docs/migration/testing-strategy.md

 - Visual tests run on every PR with approval workflow
 - Integration tests run on main branch merges
 - Test coverage reports generated automatically
+- Accessibility tests run on every PR
+- Performance benchmarks tracked over time

+## Best Practices

+1. **Test behavior, not implementation** - Focus on what the component does, not how it does it
+2. **Use realistic user interactions** - Use `userEvent` instead of `fireEvent` when possible
+3. **Test edge cases** - Empty states, error states, loading states
+4. **Mock external dependencies** - Use Jest mocks for API calls, complex dependencies
+5. **Keep tests simple** - One assertion per test when possible
+6. **Use test-data attributes** - Add `data-testid` for elements that are hard to select
+7. **Test accessibility** - Include accessibility tests for all components
+8. **Test responsiveness** - Verify components work at different viewport sizes